UNINETTSigma2/documentation/apps/matlab.md

 | MATLAB |2017a|

 ## License
-Accademic users:
+# Accademic users:
-You need a link to a Matlab licence server for your university (UiB,UiT,UiO or NTNU).
+Accademic users need a link to a Matlab licence server for your university (UiB,UiT,UiO or NTNU).
 Users from other univerities can also use Matlab on Fram.
 Send an email to support@metacenter.no and ask for the link to your university.
 Add this link to the environment variabel MLM_LICENCE_FILE as: export MLM_LICENSE_FILE=link-to-matlab-licens-server Add this enviroment variable setting into your job script or .bashrc

-Commercial users:
+# Commercial users:
-commercial users need to sign a Hosting Provider agreement allowing.
+Commercial users need to sign a Hosting Provider agreement allowing.
 Contact Sigma2: sigma2@uninett.no

 ## Job script
 Example job script for standard Matlab program; 1 compute node (eg myprogram.m).